jobjo/jobjo.github.io/_posts/2015-02-16-printing-recursive-data-structures.md

     | Node of string * list<Attribute> * list<XML>
 {% endhighlight %}

-An `Attribute` is key-value pair and an `XML` node is either some text or an element with attributes and a list of children.
+An `Attribute` is a key-value pair and an `XML` node is either some text or an element with attributes and a list of children.

-Given a value of this type, how can we render it as a nested set of blocks with proper indentation levels?
+In order to render xml as a set of nested blocks with proper indentation levels, we wish to design a general purpose *printing library*.

 ## Deriving the API
-In order to design a generalized API we need some kind of abstraction so let's start by giving it a name; I call it `Printer`.
+As a first task we need to decide on a name for the thing we're trying to abstract; I call it `Printer`.
 At the bare minimum we also need a function for evaluating a printer by turning it into a string:

 {% highlight fsharp %}
 /// Executes a printer, producing a string value. val run : Printer -> string
 {% endhighlight %}

 Let's think about how to produce printers.
-We should naturally provide a function for lifting simple string values into printers:
+We should naturally provide a function for lifting simple string values:

 {% highlight fsharp %}
 /// Produces a printer that prints a string. val print : string -> Printer
 {% endhighlight %}

 The interesting part is the ability to achieve nesting or indentation.
 The most intuitive way to express this is via a function that operates on a printer by indenting it one level:

 {% highlight fsharp %}
 // Indents a printer one level. val indent : Printer -> Printer
 {% endhighlight %}

-Finally we need some means for composing printers; One way to achieve compositionality is to require that our printer type forms a [monoid] by introducing an empty printer along with a binary operator for combining two printers:
+Finally we need some means for composing printers; One way to achieve compositionality is to require that our printer type forms a [monoid] by introducing an empty printer along with a binary operator for combining two
+printers:

 {% highlight fsharp %}
 /// Doesn't print anything.